VijayaLakshmiDwarakacherla/Small-Vehicle-Detection-Tracking/README.md

 ---

-# 27. Other Current Limitations

-Additional limitations include:

-* Extremely small objects can contain insufficient visual information even after tiling.
-* Detector confidence is less stable for the smallest objects.
-* Long-term re-identification is currently limited.
-* The current moving-object threshold is hand-tuned for this footage.

----

-# 28. What I Would Improve With Another Week
+# 24. What I Would Improve With Another Week

 If I had another week, I would focus primarily on improving the **small-object detector and camera-motion handling**, rather than replacing the existing tracker with an off-the-shelf tracker.